chrisdongwon/Assignment4/REPORT.md

 to gravitate towards defecting.
 However, with an overwhelming number of cooperators, it appears that the system remains cooperative (i.e. average cooperation rate remains high) even after 100 iterations.

+### Analysis on Bonus

+#### Selective replacement
+The organism will now replace the surrounding organism with lowest energy level, which make cooperator least advantageous because they usually have least energy level due to cooperation.

+### Location sensitivity
+Now the organism can form a group together and spacing is more important for organism because they cannot randomly replace another organism remotely

+### Visual display
+Nothing to say. just run the program and you will see

+### Add mutation
+Add more random into the game.